Slime-Head/seawaystatus/README.md

 # SeawayStatus
-Windows IoT Core background app for checking the status of the seaway bridge.
+Windows IoT Core background app for checking the status of the Saint-Lambert seaway bike bridge.
 When the bridge is available, a green LED turns on.
 When it is not available, a red LED turns on.
+The status of the bridge comes from the Great Lakes St. Lawrence Seaway System's website (http://www.greatlakes-seaway.com) and is for informational purposes only.

 Hardware:
   * Raspberry Pi 2 or 3